Written by Evi Idoghor, Creator, Letstalknationblog.com

 Naming and Claiming it

-And I am left wondering, do I not have enough faith for things to take effect in my life, seeing that I have named and claimed many things which never occurred.
+And I am left wondering, do I not have enough faith for things to take effect in my life, seeing that I have named and claimed many things that never occurred.

 James 4:3 (NKJV) says, “You ask and do not receive, because you ask amiss, that you may spend it on your pleasures.”